Vist233/infinity-agents/README.md

 ## Introduction

-Infinity Agents is an AI-based tool designed to assist with research and specific image analysis tasks.
-It combines conversational AI agents with a specialized tool for generating image classification programs.
+Infinity Agents is an AI-based tool designed to assist with research tasks.
+It combines conversational AI agents for research assistance.

 ## Features

 - **Paper AI**: Give it a topic, it will search articles using ArXiv, PubMed, and DuckDuckGo, then summarize the most relevant ones for you.
 (Access via main chat interface)
 - **Chater**: A general conversational AI, optionally enhanced with Retrieval-Augmented Generation (RAG) using uploaded documents.
 (Access via main chat interface)
-- **Trait Recognizer**:
-    - **Standard Generator**: Upload a 'standard' image defining classification criteria.
-The tool uses a Vision Language Model (VLM) to understand the criteria and generates a standalone `.exe` program.
-This `.exe` can then be run locally to classify other images based on the provided standard, outputting results to a `results.csv` file.
-    - **Pre-built Programs**: Download `.exe` programs previously generated for common tasks (e.g., cabbage classification from `fixedQuantityProg`).
-    - Access this tool via the `/trait_recognizer` URL (e.g., `http://127.0.0.1:8080/trait_recognizer`).

 ## Quick Start